zigapeda/raspui/README.md

  * Backlight brightness is adjustable

 Planned features are:
- * Controll the GPIO pins on the display adapter board with the library
+ * Control the GPIO pins on the display adapter board with the library
  * Spinner to adjust values precisely

 For building the framework you need: